Mishalzeera/the-money-manager/README.md

 ### Design Ideas

-The author has the idea to make the app styled around Middle Eastern cultural imagery, to a subtle extent.
+I had the idea to make the app styled around Middle Eastern cultural imagery, to a subtle extent.
 The intention is to provide a sense of protection and support to a user, via personalising the app with an impressive and yet benign Sheikh figure.
-So, while there will still be money green and bank black, the author is looking to include dark reds to increase the sense of gravity and royalty.
+So, while there will still be money green and bank black, I am looking to include dark reds to increase the sense of gravity and royalty.
 Red also adds some relief to the eye, as the contrast between green and black gets tiring after some time.
-As for the light theme, the author is not a light theme fan, so there is some difficulty of being sure whats best.
+As for the light theme, I am not a light theme fan, so there is some difficulty of being sure whats best.
 For the time being, the dark theme will be used as the reference, and once the imagery is all in place, the light theme will be worked on.